 The Value of Wide Data vs. Big Data for Investment Firms

-The concept of wide data makes even more sense to investment managers than to the average layperson.
+The concept of wide data makes even more sense to investment managers than the average layperson.
 Investment management firms spend an excessive amount of time pulling data from different sources, spot-checking the data for accuracy, and finally trying to put it together in meaningful form, typically first into Excel, then into PowerPoint, etc.

-It follows that investment management firms can gain a competitive advantage by using a software solution with advanced BI reporting capabilities that can aggregate and analyze data from any source.
+Investment management firms can gain a competitive advantage by using a software solution with advanced BI reporting capabilities that can aggregate and analyze data from any source.

 Leveraging Wide Data to Strengthen Market Position

-It’s clear that wide data represents the future of business.
+When it comes to long data vs. wide, it’s clear that wide data represents the future of business.
 With strong insights, investment firms can more readily analyze data to create better reporting and, in turn, help clients mitigate risks associated with certain investments.

 Wide data overcomes the drawbacks of big data to deliver a better solution for investment management firms and their clients.
-In gaining real-time data analytics and comparing to a wide range of data, it’s now possible for wealth managers to react quickly to dynamic marketplace shifts and protect the bottom line—of clients and their companies alike.
+In gaining real-time data analytics and comparing to a wide range of data, it’s now possible for wealth managers to react quickly to dynamic marketplace shifts and protect the bottom line — of clients and their companies alike.